umarhassan-mitodl/1.212j-spring-2005/content/pages/readings.md

 title: Readings
 uid: c307f933-68f6-6430-75cd-35d5e0775150
 ---
-The readings for the class come primarily from the instructor's own text: Sussman, Joseph. {{% resource_link "3e3282db-9190-4bf3-8aa0-aa32951d8a65" "*Perspectives on Intelligent Transportation Systems (ITS)*" %}}.
+The readings for the class come primarily from the instructor's own text: Sussman, Joseph. [*Perspectives on Intelligent Transportation Systems (ITS)*](http://www.springeronline.com/sgw/cda/frontpage/0,11855,4-40109-22-35352196-0,00.html).
 New York, NY: Springer, 2005.
 ISBN: 0387232575.
 Along with the sections listed by session, you should be sure to read the following sections as general reference: III.1, III.2, IV.2, IV.6, IV.10.
 Additional readings for each class are also provided.

 {{< tableopen >}}{{< theadopen >}}{{< tropen >}}{{< thopen >}}
 Lec #